Entanglement Asymmetry and Quantum Mpemba Effect for Non-Abelian Global Symmetry: Introduction

 By construction, the entanglement asymmetry is non-negative and vanishes if and only if the subsystem $A$ preserves the symmetry $G$ \cite{Kullback:1951zyt}.
 The entanglement asymmetry has been studied in various contexts e.g., \cite{Chen:2023gql,Fossati:2024xtn,Capizzi:2023yka,Lastres:2024ohf,Fossati:2024ekt,Kusuki:2024gss}.

 One of the most mysterious phenomena in non-equilibrium systems is the {\it quantum Mpemba effect} through symmetry restoration.
-This is a phenomenon that the more symmetry is initially broken, the faster it is restored.
-While originally studied from a purely theoretical perspective, the quantum Mpemba effect has recently been experimentally observed in trapped-ion quantum simulators \cite{Joshi:2024sup,Zhang_2025,AharonyShapira:2024nrt,Xu:2025wml}.
+This is a phenomenon that the more symmetry is initially broken, the faster it is restored.\footnote{As discussed in \cite{Summer:2025wsa}, the framework of resource theories provides a way to relate the symmetry Mpemba effect to the original thermal Mpemba effect.} While originally studied from a purely theoretical perspective, the quantum Mpemba effect has recently been experimentally observed in trapped-ion quantum simulators \cite{Joshi:2024sup,Zhang_2025,AharonyShapira:2024nrt,Xu:2025wml}.
 In recent studies, it has been revealed that the entanglement asymmetry can be used to describe this counterintuitive phenomenon in various quantum systems, e.g., one-dimensional spin chains \cite{Ares:2023kcz,Ares:2024nkh,Ferro:2023sbn,Rylands:2024fio,Chalas:2024wjz,Liu:2024uqf,Bhore:2025nko,Ares:2025vjw,Yamashika:2025vpd,Gibbins:2025bdd}, two-dimensional spin systems \cite{Yamashika:2024hpr,Yamashika:2024mut}, and conformal field theories (CFTs) \cite{Benini:2024xjv}.\footnote{In the context of quantum information theory, the quantum Mpemba effect has also been investigated in random quantum circuits \cite{Liu:2024kzv,Turkeshi:2024juo,Ares:2025ljj,Yu:2025lku,Klobas:2024png,Russotto:2024pqg,Chen:2024lxe} and in periodically driven quantum systems \cite{Banerjee:2024zqb,Klobas:2024mlb}.} For more detail, we refer the readers to recent reviews \cite{Ares:2025onj,Yu:2025vth}.

 While the studies mentioned in the previous paragraph focus mainly on the restoration of Abelian symmetries including U(1) or $\mathbb{Z}_N$, the quantum Mpemba effect for non-Abelian symmetries remains essentially elusive.\footnote{Although the entanglement asymmetries for non-Abelian symmetries are discussed in \cite{Capizzi:2023xaf,Lastres:2024ohf,Fossati:2024ekt,Kusuki:2024gss}, the quantum Mpemba effects are not discussed.
 Also, while the quantum Mpemba effects for non-Abelian global symmetries are discussed for random states \cite{Liu:2024kzv,Russotto:2024pqg}, the continuum examples have not been explored so far.} In this work, we present the detailed analysis on the symmetry restoration structures for non-Abelian symmetries by using the $\widehat{su}(N)_k$ Wess-Zumino-Witten (WZW) models through the lends of entanglement asymmetry.
 Due to the Coleman–Mermin–Wagner theorem \cite{Mermin:1966fe, Coleman:1973ci}, spontaneous breaking of continuous global symmetries in $1+1$ dimensions is forbidden.
 To bypass this no-go theorem, we consider an excited initial state $\ket{\mathcal{O}} = \mathcal{O}\ket{0}$, created by a local primary operator $\mathcal{O}$ carrying non-trivial charges under the non-Abelian symmetry \cite{Nozaki:2014hna}.
 For concreteness, we focus on WZW primaries in the fundamental and adjoint representations.